ahmedessam235/Weatherapplication/README.md

      missing implementation :
      - using icons
      - fixing left margin error for the temperature view

    To-Do :
     - fixing styling/bugs
     - adding server using Node/Express JS for this application in order to stop using CORS anywhere
     - finishing all the missing implementation.
     - adding geolocation detection feature in order to browser to detect the location of the user and sending it dark SKY api
     - finding a way to detect a city from the latitude and longitude values " probably will be a free API, needs more research "
     - hosting this application  on heroku or AWS free tier account.
+  8/6/2021:
+   - added horzitonal scroll to replace the horizontal line to fit the design more.
+   - fixed all the styling bugs.
+   To-Do :

+    - adding server using Node/Express JS for this application in order to stop using CORS anywhere
+    - finishing all the missing implementation " icon usage, needs reasearching for dark sky API for the icon values "
+    - adding geolocation detection feature in order to browser to detect the location of the user and sending it dark SKY api
+    - finding a way to detect a city from the latitude and longitude values " probably will be a free API, needs more research "
+    - hosting this application  on heroku or AWS free tier account.